 In the second of our two-part series on giving gifts in China, Carl Hinze looks at the rules and traditions surrounding the cultivation of bao (“social reciprocity”), through gift giving.
 This month, we look closely at the gift-giving rules that apply to PRC Government officials.
 With penalties for officials as severe as death by firing squad, businesses need to ensure gifts given to give “face,” i.e., to show respect, to the recipient and increase the “face,” i.e., raise the status, of the giver are well within the bounds of what is legally acceptable and can be proved to be so.

 This is our last newsletter until September.
 I would like to wish all our members and readers a very happy summer.

-As ever, we are always interested in articles and book reviews written by AFN members and readers.
-If you would like to contribute to the AFN newsletter or the website, please contact us at firstname.lastname@example.org.
+We are always interested in articles and book reviews written by AFN members and readers.
+If you would like to contribute to the AFN newsletter or the website in September, please contact us at firstname.lastname@example.org.